ADHD Assessment - Adults and Children - £450

 Attention deficit hyperactivity disorder (ADHD) is a condition that impacts the ability to concentrate and / or curb impulsivity.
 It can present in a number of differing ways and negatively impact upon the ability to achieve your potential.
 It can impact adults and children across education or employment as well as impacting social skills and ability to manage in day to day life.
 It is only in recent years that better understanding of ADHD has allowed for amendments and intervention to be put into place to allow someone to achieve what they are capable of.
 An assessment and diagnosis can allow for a better understanding of difficulties as well as opening the door for treatment options.

-What to expect at assessment
+What to expect at assessment:

 A comprehensive ADHD assessment will include:

-A clinical interview – this will involve being asked questions about your child’s developmental history and their current presentation.
+For child assessments, this will involve being asked questions about your child’s developmental history and their current presentation.
 You may also be asked to complete ADHD screening questionnaires about your child.